Malt: Diastatic and nondiastatic

-As all grains sprout, natural enzymes within the grain break down the starch of which the grain is composed into simpler sugars, which taste sweet and are easier for yeast to use as food.
-Malt with active enzymes is called "diastatic malt".
-Malt with inactive enzymes is called "nondiastatic malt".
-The enzymes are deactivated by heating the malt.
+As all grains sprout, natural enzymes within break down the grain's starch into simpler sugars, which taste sweet and are easier for yeast to consume.
+Malt with active enzymes is called diastatic malt.
+Malt with inactive enzymes is called nondiastatic malt.
+The enzymes are deactivated by heating the malt to a certain temperature.

 Base and specialty

 Malt is often divided into two categories by brewers: base malts and specialty malts.

-Base malts have enough diastatic power to convert their own starch and usually, that of some amount of starch from unmalted grain, called adjuncts.
+Base malts have enough diastatic power to convert their own starch and usually some amount of starch from unmalted grains called adjuncts.

-Specialty malts have little diastatic power, but provide flavor, color, or "body" (viscosity) to the finished beer.
+Specialty malts have little diastatic power but provide flavor, color, or "body" (viscosity) to the finished beer.
 Specialty caramel or crystal malts have been subjected to heat treatment to convert their starches to sugars nonenzymatically.
 Within these categories is a variety of types distinguished largely by the kilning temperature.

 Two-row and six-row

-In addition, barley malts are distinguished by the two major cultivar types of barley used for malting, two-row, and six-row.
+Additionally barley malts are distinguished by the two major cultivar types of barley used for malting, two-row and six-row.